XI GAMMA OMEGA HISTORY

 Once the Women of Alpha Kappa Alpha East-Bay Interest Group revealed the number of women interested, and detailed the need for community service programs in the Oakland area, the Regional Director approved the charter.

-Xi Gamma Omega Charter Members in 2017:
+Xi Gamma Omega Charter Members:

 (Front L-R): Lemyrtle Finley, Laura Saunders-Stephens, Sherrone Smith, and Donna Backstrom-Jones (Back L-R): Wayzel Fuller, Lois Walker, and Gail Johnson Murphy